rahulkumaran/Utlyz-CLI/INSTALL.md

     pip install --editable .

-(5) Finally type the below command to make sure that you get a list of the functionalities available in the following program
+(5) Finally type the below commands one by one to make sure that you get a list of the functionalities available in the following program

     fbcli --help
     cricbuzz --help

- To check the number of notifications you have type the following command and you'll be prompted to enter Email ID and Password :

-    fbcli --notifs
-    Enter Email ID: <email_id>
-    Enter Password: <password>

- To check the score of all ongoing matches, you'll have to type the following command:

-    cricbuzz --score
+    lyrics --help
+    searching --help
+    news --help